galarragas/scalding-exercise/README.md

 Shorter face to face interview:

 the main logic of the scalding job.
 A description of the main macro-functions to implement and an implementation of at least one of them.
-The
+Description and basic implementation of tests